Government of Ethiopia: Executive branch

-The president is elected by the House of People's Representatives for a six-year term.
+The House of Peoples' Representatives elects the president for a six-year term.
 The prime minister is designated by the party in power following legislative elections.
-The Council of Ministers, according to the 1995 constitution, consists of the Prime Minister, the Deputy Prime Minister, other Ministers and other members as determined and approved by the House of People's Representatives.
+The Council of Ministers, according to the 1995 constitution, consists of the Prime Minister, the Deputy Prime Minister, other Ministers and other members as determined and approved by the House of Peoples' Representatives.
 Among the ministries are the Ministry of Finance and Economic Development, the Ministry of Foreign Affairs, the Ministry of Agriculture and Rural Development, the Ministry of Water Resources, the Ministry of Health, and the Ministry of the Environment.

+Civil servants

+The government of Ethiopia employs over two million civil servants, constituting a large public sector.
+The public service system is organized into ministries, bureaus, and agencies.
+The Ethiopian Civil Service Commission (CSC) oversees the public sector.